-Anna Wintour, the powerful Vogue editor on whom Meryl Streep's character was widely believed to be based in the novel (Lauren Weisberger once worked as her assistant), reportedly warned major fashion designers who had been invited to make cameo appearances as themselves in the film that they would be banished from the magazine's pages if they did so.
-Wintour's spokespeople deny this claim; however, it is notable that Vogue and other major women's and fashion magazines have avoided reviewing or even mentioning the book in their pages.
+Anna Wintour, the powerful Vogue editor on whom Meryl Streep's character was widely believed to be based on in the novel (Lauren Weisberger once worked as her assistant), reportedly warned major fashion designers, who had been invited to make cameo appearances as themselves in the film, that they would be banished from the magazine's pages if they did so.
+Wintour's spokespeople deny this claim.
+However, it is notable that Vogue and other major women's and fashion magazines have avoided reviewing or even mentioning the book in their pages.

 Emily Blunt was cast before Anne Hathaway.
-In several scenes, she is seen running about in the background - though never written or directed, she felt her character would always be busy and wanted to keep her alive in the film.
+In several scenes, she is seen running about in the background, though never written nor directed.
+She felt her character would always be busy, and wanted to keep her alive in the film.
 Also, most of her wardrobe is from Vivienne Westwood.

 In one of the original drafts, Miranda explains how she started out as an assistant and worked her way up.
 It is also revealed where she grew up: Pearl River, New York.
 The scene then continues on to the scene of Miranda confessing her divorce to Andy.
-This however isn't true to the book as Miranda was born Miriam Princhek, to orthodox Jews, in the East End of London and started off as an assistant to an English designer.
-She became well known in London fashion and started learning French at night to soon become junior editor of Chic magazine in Paris.
-At 24 she changed her name to Miranda Priestly, replaced her rough, London accent with a sophisticated one before spending 10 years at French Runway before she was transferred to New York.
+This, however, is not true to the book, as Miranda was born Miriam Princhek, to orthodox Jews, in the East End of London, and started off as an assistant to an English designer.
+She became well-known in London fashion, and started learning French at night to soon become Junior Editor of Chic magazine in Paris.
+At age 24, she changed her name to Miranda Priestly and replaced her rough, London accent with a sophisticated one, before spending ten years at French Runway before she was transferred to New York City.

-A 'Runway' issue is displayed behind Emily's desk, next to the fax machine.
+A "Runway" issue is displayed behind Emily's desk, next to the fax machine.
 It features a cover with three models.
-It is based on the real cover of VOGUE August 2004 issue, featuring Priscilla Presley, Lisa Marie Presley and Riley Keough.
+It is based on the real cover of the VOGUE August 2004 issue, featuring Priscilla Presley, Lisa Marie Presley, and Riley Keough.

 The trivia items below may give away important plot points.

 In the last scene between Miranda and Andy, Andy asks Miranda if the lifestyle that Miranda led wasn't what she wanted.
 Miranda responds, "Everyone wants this.
 Everyone wants to be us."
-The original line was "Everyone wants to be me."
-However, Meryl Streep did not like this line, finding it too self involved and dramatic.
-At the table reading of the script, Meryl organically changed the line to "Everyone wants to be us."
+The original line was, "Everyone wants to be me."
+However, Meryl Streep did not like this line, finding it too self-involved and dramatic.
+At the table reading of the script, Streep organically changed the line to "Everyone wants to be us."
 The line change stuck and was used in the film.

-The film makes quite a few changes to the book.
+The film makes quite a few changes from the book.
 In the novel, Miranda's tyrannical nature is more obvious.
 In the film, they decided to tone her character down.
-She's still as domineering, but they thought it would be funnier if Miranda remained calm while making impossible demands.
-Nigel is only a minor character in the book and a flamboyantly gay stereotype.
+She is still as domineering, but they thought it would be funnier if Miranda remained calm while making impossible demands.
+Nigel is only a minor character in the book, and a flamboyantly gay stereotype.
 His role is expanded in the film, and while he is probably gay, Stanley Tucci's portrayal of it is a little more subtle (glancing at men at a fashion shoot).
-Also in the novel, Miranda is British and Emily is American.
+Also in the novel, Miranda is English, and Emily is American.
 In the film, they're swapped around.
-Emily Blunt insisted Emily should be British.
+Emily Blunt insisted Emily should be English.
 Finally, Lily's accident in the book becomes Emily's.
 Lily becomes an alcoholic after watching the effect Runway has on Andy, but instead of being hit by a taxi like Emily, she drives into one in the book.

 In 2013, Lauren Weisberger published a sequel to the first novel, Revenge Wears Prada.
-Its set ten years after the first, where Andy Sachs is the editor of a wedding magazine and engaged to a man called Max; she later has a daughter with him, called Clementine Rose.
+Its set ten years after the first, where Andy Sachs is the editor of a wedding magazine, and engaged to a man called Max.
+She later has a daughter with him, called Clementine Rose.
 Emily Charleton works with her now.
-Andy and Emily saw each other at a cooking class after Emily got fired from Runway for no reason; Emily eats more since the sacking.
-She went to work at Harper's Bazaar as a junior fashion editor.
+Andy and Emily saw each other at a cooking class after Emily got fired from Runway for no reason.
+Emily eats more since the sacking.
+She went to work at Harper's Bazaar as a Junior Fashion Editor.
 Andy and Emily became best friends and set up their own magazine together.
-Emily has since taken up smoking and Andy does sometimes as well.
+Emily has since taken up smoking, and Andy does sometimes as well.
 Emily is now married to a man called Miles.
 Andy never got back together with Alex (Nate in the film) after seeing each other for six years.
 He took a teaching job in the Mississippi Delta (he became a chef in the film).
-Andy and Lily renewed their friendship but Lily moved across the country to Colorado.
-She had spent a month in rehab and wanted to move because New York had too many bad memories.
-Lily decided to teach an undergraduate class at UC Boulder.
+Andy and Lily renewed their friendship, but Lily moved across the country to Colorado.
+She had spent a month in rehab, and wanted to move, because New York City had too many bad memories.
+Lily decided to teach an undergraduate class at Colorado University Boulder.
 Lily marries and becomes a mother.
-Andy and Lily used to do everything together, e.g. prom nights; volunteering at Avon's no-kill shelter; cross-country; state fairs; drinking, etc. Nigel and Serena appear too, not pleased that Andy never said goodbye to them.
+Andy and Lily used to do everything together, for example, prom nights; volunteering at Avon's no-kill shelter; cross-country; state fairs; drinking, et cetera.
+Nigel and Serena appear too, not pleased that Andy never said goodbye to them.
 Nigel is getting married to someone called Neil.
-Alex (Nate) turns up and Andy realizes how much she's missed him.
+Alex (Nate) turns up, and Andy realizes how much she's missed him.
 Andy hasn't set foot in a Starbucks since she left Runway.
 Miranda has gotten remarried.
 Emily was Miranda's head assistant for two and half years.
 Miranda doesn't remember either of them, since she's had several assistants since they left.
 Her latest assistant is called Charla, and she's terrified of interrupting Miranda at home.
 Andy has never read Runway since she quit.
-Miranda wants to acquire a magazine called Plunge, something Andy doesn't relish because it would mean working for Miranda again; Emily however loves the idea and reacquires all of her bad habits.
+Miranda wants to acquire a magazine called Plunge, something Andy doesn't relish, because it would mean working for Miranda again; Emily, however, loves the idea, and reacquires all of her bad habits.
 Andy admits that Miranda still haunts her ten years on, and has started writing a tell-all book about what it was like working for Miranda Priestly; The Devil Wears Prada was a thinly veiled account of Lauren Weisberger's time at Vogue working for Anna Wintour.
 Emily has started wearing glasses.
-She gets a job as stylist to the stars in LA; her clients include Sofía Vergara; Stacy Keibler; Kristen Wiig; Carey Mulligan, etc. The book's ending hints at a reconciliation between Andy and Alex/Nate.
+She gets a job as stylist to the stars in Los Angeles; her clients include Sofía Vergara; Stacy Keibler; Kristen Wiig; Carey Mulligan, et cetera.
+The book's ending hints at a reconciliation between Andy and Alex (Nate).